dimagi/commcare-cloud/README.md

 Then start vagrant:

 ```
-$ ./reset-vms control app1 proxy1 db1
+$ vagrant up
 ```

 If you run into issues starting vagrant, see the troubleshooting section at the bottom.

-The `./reset-vms` command can be run at any time, possibly with a subset of the VM names, to reset the VMs to their initial state and setup SSH keys.
+The `./reset-vms` command can be run at any time, possibly with a subset of the VM names, to reset the VMs to their initial state and provision them with your SSH key.
+Run `./reset-vms` without arguments for usage info.

 Once this is done, you may ssh into the control server and run a full deployment: